dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.markdown

     > Thanks!

-1. ClickFunnels will reply to your email once they have moved the domain into your account.
+1. ClickFunnels will reply to your email when they move the domain into your account.
 You'll also receive an email from DNSimple letting you know the domain is waiting for you.

   ![Email alerting you that a domain push is pending](/files/domain-push-email.png)
 </div>